frawojej/console_tricks/Windows_directories.md

 - mmc (Microsoft Management Console - special program for administration and computer management)
 - many other system apps...

+## xampp

+XAMPP stands for:
+- X - cross platform
+- A - Apache
+- M - MariaDB
+- P - PHP
+- P - Pearl

+It's local server for Windows that allows you to for example run PHP files.<br>
+You can read more about this product on: [Apache Friends](https://www.apachefriends.org) website.

 *more coming soon...*